 Extraterm is more than just a terminal emulator.
 It provides a toolbox for working with your terminal and command line applications.

-- Supports Linux, macOS and Cygwin on Windows
+- Supports Linux and macOS, and on Windows WSL, CMD, and PowerShell

 - Shell integration; can isolate and ‘frame’ command output. (bash, zsh and fish supported)

 - Easy uploads and downloads using the shell integration

 - Previous command output can be used as input for new commands